Moving Tips: How to Pack Up Your Garage for Moving

 You can use moving blankets to pack all brooms, rakes, mops, and other long tools.
 Fold the blanket and use pieces of string to secure it and prevent it from unraveling.
 For cleaning tools that have odd shapes, like a Swiffer, use a layer of wrapping paper, a layer or bubble wrap, and some packing tape to secure it.

 If your garbage cans are filthy, and you would prefer not to clean them up, you can simply purchase new cans at your new house.
 However, if you would like to keep your trash cans and containers, give them a good wash before you pack them.
 If they are sealable or rollable, you can use them to pack items without making them too heavy.

 Small, ceramic pottery should be wrapped with plenty of cushioning, either with wrapping paper or bubble wrap.
 Heavy, unusual planters may need specialized packing so you should consult with your moving professional.
 Old, damaged boxes will have to be replaced with new, stronger boxes.

 For outdoor and patio furniture, pack all the cushions and fabric-based accessories in boxes and containers.
 Clean up the frames and put them all together to easily move them later on.
 If possible, deconstruct the furniture.
 Save all the bolts and screws in small baggies and staple or tape them to a part of the furniture.

 Outdoor Equipment and Heavy Tools

-Fuel-powered outdoor equipment, such as lawn mowers, need to be drained from fuel before transport.
-Small hardware, screws and nails should be put in a plastic container.
-Outdoor swing sets, and other mobile features should be taken down, taken apart, and placed in containers, bags, or bubble wrapped.
+Fuel-powered outdoor equipment, such as lawnmowers, need to be drained from the fuel before transport.
+Small hardware, screws, and nails should be put in a plastic container.
+Outdoor swing sets and other mobile features should be taken down, taken apart, and placed in containers, bags, or bubble wrapped.